Frequently Asked Questions

 A: Unfortunately, we are unable to consider work experience without any proof or certification from your workplace.

-Q: If I got an offered to the program on this year, but I am not ready to study for some reason.
+Q: If I got an offer to the program this year, but I am not ready to study for some reasons.
 Can I defer by accepting status for another year?

 A: Unfortunately, that is not the case.
 If an admitted applicant chooses to defer starting the course, they will have to go through the entire application process again in the following year.
 Nonetheless, the results from the previous year will not have any positive or negative influence on the subsequent year’s application.